craftercms/docs/source/getting-started/index.rst

 |hr|

-For more ways to install CrafterCMS, please see :ref:`here <installing-craftercms>`.
+For more ways to install, please see the article :ref:`install-craftercms`.

 -------------------------------
 Start Crafting Your Experiences